 "Then they tell me how things changed, and it's going to cost too much to ship the items.
-So, instead they are going to send the money to the orphanage," said Mohess about how the scammers changed direction.
+So, instead they are going to send the money to the orphanage," the Seminole College student said about how the scammers changed direction.

 She wired money straight from her bank and soon received an overdraft fee to her account.

 "Most consumers don't realize that just because the funds are available doesn't mean that it's a legitimate check, and the money is good," said Oglesby.